Brainicism/bgutil-ytdlp-pot-provider/README.md

 Our Docker image comes in two flavors: Node.js or Deno.
 The `:latest` tag defaults to Node.js, but you can specify an alternate version/flavor like so: `brainicism/bgutil-ytdlp-pot-provider:1.3.1-deno`.
 The `:node` tag also points to the latest Node.js image, and `:deno` points to the latest Deno image.

 > [!IMPORTANT]
 > Note that the container's network is isolated from your local network by default.
-If you are using a local proxy server, you need to pass `-e ALL_PROXY=http|socks5://host.containers.internal:PROXY_PORT` to Docker (i.e. before `brainicism/bgutil-ytdlp-pot-provider`) and `--local-proxy` to this program (i.e. after `brainicism/bgutil-ytdlp-pot-provider`).
+If you are using a local proxy server, you need to pass `--extractor-args "youtubepot-bgutilhttp:proxy=socks5h://host.containers.internal:[PROXY_PORT]"` to yt-dlp.

 **Native:**